wuseman/Tilgin_H275X/README.md

 We all are vulnerable nbecause of these bastards, and THEN they infect devices with nmap, trendmicro and scanning for malware via drsniffer on people's private network.

-JKesus Chris, it never ends and people doing their best for keep things private but hey...Seriously, think about it..
+Jesus Chris, it never ends and people doing their best for keep things private but hey...Seriously, think about it..

 How many times have you been careless with your passwords or logins so it's your fault that you got hacked or had your data leaked?
 Probably none?
 Blame those who don't care, you should know who they are by now and stop  pretend like they are our friends, fuck the system.